Michigan’s Drunk Driving Sobriety Court Law

 Sobriety Court is divided into four phases and lasts for a minimum of 18 months.
 Progressing through each phase necessitates a solid commitment to recovery.
 The first phase lasts three months, while the second lasts four months, and both are made up of extremely demanding conditions.
 The remaining two phases last 11 to 17 months.

 Can I avoid jail by successfully completing a drunk driving sobriety court program?

 Under a new Michigan law, a judge can waive the mandatory minimum jail sentence for a defendant convicted of an OWI 2nd (misdemeanor) or OWI 3rd (felony) if they successfully complete a sobriety court program.

 Experienced Michigan OWI Defense Attorney

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience representing people charged with drunk driving offenses in courts all over the State of Michigan.
-Every attorney on our defense team has vast experience in sobriety court programs and how they work.
-We also practice regularly in driver’s license issues.
+Our defense team’s attorneys have vast experience in sobriety court programs and how they work.
+We also practice regularly in driver’s license restoration issues.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are well respected by judges and members of the legal community.